Azure/bicep-registry-modules/avm/ptn/app/container-job/README.md

 </details>
 <p>

-### Example 2: _Align to WAG_
+### Example 2: _Align to WAF_

-This instance deploys the module with private networking.
+This instance deploys the module with private networking and a workload plan.

 <details>